 Wendy Rinella, ICD

-Wendy is the CEO of the Oakville Community Foundation.
+Wendy is the CEO of the Oakville Community Foundation, the 10th largest Community Foundation in Canada.
 Prior to this she served as VP Corporate Affairs at First Canadian Title, the largest provider of title insurance in Canada.
 She also served as the President of the FCT Charitable Foundation and as the VP Public Affairs & Treasurer for the Title Insurance Industry Association of Canada.

-Wendy is the past Chair of the Board of the Oakville Chamber of Commerce and the host of “In Good Company” a joint production of the Chamber and Cogeco TV.
-Wendy is a Board member of the Halton Learning Foundation which raises funds to reduce barriers to public education.
-She has previously served on ten other not-for-profit and charity boards including the Ontario Arthritis Society, and the Responsible Gambling Council.
+Wendy is the past Chair of the Board of the Oakville Chamber of Commerce and past host of “In Good Company” a joint production of the Chamber and Cogeco TV.
+Wendy has previously served on ten other not-for-profit and charity boards including the Ontario Arthritis Society, Halton Learning Foundation and the Responsible Gambling Council.
 Wendy has also served on the Advisory Council of the Consumer Council of Canada, and as a member of the Oakville Mayor's Advisory Group on Sustainability, the Standards Council of Canada Advisory Body on Anti-Terrorism & Money Laundering, and the Ontario Advisory Group on Marijuana Grow Ops & Clandestine Drug Labs.

 - Lesley RossCorporate Secretary